Distances on the $\mathrm{CLE}_4$, critical Liouville quantum gravity and $3/2$-stable maps: Discussion

 Nevertheless, one could start the uniform exploration from a loop of the $\mathrm{CLE}_4$ and measure the quantum boundary lengths of the loops it discovers, which should provide a way to measure the $\mathrm{d}_\mathrm{Lamperti}$-distance from a given loop.
 Since $\mathrm{d}_\mathrm{Lamperti}$ is the scaling limit of the distances to the boundary in $3/2$-stable maps, it is natural to conjecture that such an extension of $\mathrm{d}_\mathrm{Lamperti}$ is a measurable function of the $\mathrm{CLE}_4$-decorated $2$-LQG and is a distance, which would be the scaling limit of $3/2$-stable maps.

 \paragraph{Acknowledgements.} I am deeply indebted to Matthis Lehmkuehler for his guidance in the exploration of CLEs as well as in the powder snow of Les Diablerets, especially for his help for the proof of Proposition \ref{prop cv CLE}.
 I also thank Wendelin Werner for his advice.
 I am grateful to my supervisors Cyril Marzouk and Nicolas Curien for their invaluable support.
+I thank all the anonymous referees for their reading and for their extremely valuable and numerous comments and suggestions which improved greatly the paper.